dhellmann/pymotw-3/source/sysconfig/index.rst

 ===================================================
-sysconfig -- Interpreter Compile-time Configuration
+ sysconfig --- Interpreter Compile-time Configuration
 ===================================================

 .. module:: sysconfig
     :synopsis: Interpreter Compile-time Configuration

 :Purpose: Access the configuration settings used to build Python.
-:Python Version: 2.7 and later

-In Python 2.7 :mod:`sysconfig` has been extracted from :mod:`distutils` to become a stand-alone module.
+The features of :mod:`sysconfig` have been extracted from :mod:`distutils` to create a stand-alone module.
 It includes functions for determining the settings used to compile and install the current interpreter.